Variational Markov chain mixtures with automatic component selection: Modeling: Critiquing the Markov State Model

 Like all model assumptions, the Markovian assumption is an idealization of the truth.
 Many dynamical systems are not precisely Markovian because they exhibit prolonged history effects \cite{chierichetti2012are}.
 As an example of history dependence, consider the travel patterns of adults in Nanjing, China \cite{zhou2021you}.
 On a given day, a parent is unlikely to commute to their child's school more than twice (first taking the child to school, second picking the child up from school).
 Because of this history dependence, the location of the adult during the day does not precisely form a Markov chain.
 Nonetheless, a rich and detailed description of the daily lives of residents is possible using the Markov chain assumption \cite{zhou2021you}.
 In general, a Markov state model assumes that history effects can be disregarded while still providing a meaningful analysis.

+When strict Markovianity fails due to finite memory, a standard remedy is \emph{delay embedding}: redefine the state at time $t$ as a tuple of lagged observations, e.g., $(Y_t,Y_{t-1},\ldots,Y_{t-m+1})$.
+Delay embedding converts an $m$th-order Markov chain into a first-order Markov chain on an enlarged state space.
+Markov state modeling can be applied directly to the delay-embedded process, but the trade-off is an increased state-space size and hence more parameters to estimate.

-\subsection{The one-chain assumption}
+\subsection{The One-Chain Assumption}

 The final assumption of a Markov state model is rarely stated yet fundamental.
-The standard presentations of Markov state modeling \cite{pande2010everything,chodera2014markov,husic2018markov} all tacitly assume that a single Markov chain generates the trajectories.
-If the data set consists of multiple trajectories $\bm{Y}^1, \bm{Y}^2, \ldots, \bm{Y}^n$, the trajectories are all assumed to be generated from the same transition matrix $\bm{P}$.
+The standard presentations of Markov state modeling \cite{pande2010everything,chodera2014markov,husic2018markov} all assume that a single Markov chain generates the trajectories.
+If the data set consists of multiple trajectories $\bm{Y}^1, \bm{Y}^2, \ldots, \bm{Y}^N$, the trajectories are all assumed to be generated from the same transition matrix $\bm{P}$.
 The one-chain assumption is well-justified if the trajectories are computer simulations from a fixed model.
-Yet, the one-chain assumption becomes strained when faced with the heterogeneities of real-world observations.
+Yet, the one-chain assumption is challenged by the heterogeneities of real-world observations and experiments.
 For example, is there really one type of web user on \texttt{MSNBC.com}?
 Is there really one type of commuter in Nanjing, China?
 Several papers in the statistics literature go beyond the one-chain assumption and instead they analyze \texttt{MSNBC.com} \cite{melnykov2016clickclust} users and Nanjing commuters \cite{zhou2021you} using a \emph{mixture} of Markov chains with distinct transition matrices $\bm{P}_1, \ldots, \bm{P}_k$.

 The resulting Markov chain mixture model will be described in the next section, and it will be the focus of the remainder of the paper.
+Although joint inference of states and Markov chain mixture modeling parameters is possible \cite{safinianaini2024copymix}, the paper assumes the state sequences have already been defined using domain knowledge or data-driven clustering.
+This design choice decouples state assignment from mixture inference to support scalable, domain-adaptable modeling.